saulatmajid/Extra-Credit/README.md

 *********************************************************
 Step 3: Check any word to ensure that it’s not a keyword:
 *********************************************************
-This is how you could chack if any word is a keyword or not.
+This is how you could check if any word is a keyword or not.
 Type your word as a string, enclose it in a set of parenthesis, if it is a keyword, Python will return a 'True', if it's not a keyword, 'False' will be returned.

 >>> keyword.iskeyword(‘global’)